javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 Remember the `unhandledrejection` event from the chapter <info:promise-error-handling>?

-Now we can see exactly how JavaScript finds out that there was an unhandled rejection
+Now we can see exactly how JavaScript finds out that there was an unhandled rejection.

 **"Unhandled rejection" occurs when a promise error is not handled at the end of the microtask queue.**